rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 In the 9-tiles sorting result, shown in :numref:`nineTilesSorting`, we notice for instance in Lines 6-7 that the *RWTH Aachen* is precisely rated into the third 9-tile (:math:`[0.22 - 0.33[`), whereas the University *Augsburg* is less precisely rated conjointly into the *fourth*, the *fifth* and the *6th* 9-tile (:math:`[0.44 - 0.78[`).
 In Line 45, *TU München* appears best rated into the unique highest 9-tile (:math:`[0.89 - <[`).
 All three rating results are supported by a (0.07 + 1.0)/2 = 53.5% majority of valuated subjects [31]_.
 With the support of a 76.5% majority of valuated subjects (Line 20), the apparent most confident rating result is the one of University *Duisburg* (see also :numref:`qualityScores` and :numref:`ninetiledHeatmap`).

-We shall now lexicographically sort these individual rating results per University by *average* rated 9-tile limits and *highest-rated* upper 9-tile limit into ordered, but not necessarily disjoint, enrolment quality 9-tiles.
+We shall now lexicographically sort these individual rating results per University, by *average* rated 9-tile limits and *highest-rated* upper 9-tile limit, into ordered, but not necessarily disjoint, enrolment quality quantiles.

 >>> qs.showHTMLQuantileOrdering(strategy='average')